-- (i) The Ordinary Resolution 3 proposed in item 3 above, if passed, will facilitate the payment of Directors' fees during the financial year in which the fees are incurred, that is during the financial year ending 31 December 2024.
-In the event that the amount proposed is insufficient, approval will be sought at the next annual general meeting for payments to meet the shortfall. - (ii) Detailed information pursuant to Rule 720(6) of the Listing Manual of the SGX-ST on Mr Cheong Pin Chuan and Ms Cheong Hooi Kheng can be found on pages 3, 28, 29 and 30 of the Annual Report 2023 of the Company. - (iii) Mr Kwik Sam Aik, upon re-election as a Director, shall remain as a Member of the Board.
-As disclosed in the announcement released by the Company on 5 April 2024 in relation to the changes to the composition of the Board of Directors and Board Committees, Mr Kwik will, subject to his re-election as a Director at the AGM, be appointed as Lead Independent Director, the Chairman of the Nominating Committee and a Member of the Audit and Risk Management Committee immediately after the conclusion of the AGM.
-He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Detailed information pursuant to Rule 720(6) of the Listing Manual of the SGX-ST on Mr Kwik Sam Aik can be found on pages 4, 28 and 30 of the Annual Report 2023 of the Company. - (iv) Mr Tan Kok Kwee, upon re-election as a Director, shall remain as a Member of the Board.
-As disclosed in the announcement released by the Company on 5 April 2024 in relation to the changes to the composition of the Board of Directors and Board Committees, Mr Tan will, subject to his re-election as a Director at the AGM, be appointed as Chairman of the Audit and Risk Management Committee and a member of the Remuneration Committee immediately after the conclusion of the AGM.
-He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Detailed information pursuant to Rule 720(6) of the Listing Manual of the SGX-ST on Mr Tan Kok Kwee can be found on pages 4, 29 and 30 of the Annual Report 2023 of the Company. - (v) The Ordinary Resolution 9 proposed in item 9 above, if passed, will empower the Directors of the Company from the date of this AGM until the next annual general meeting, to issue shares and convertible securities in the capital of the Company, without seeking any further approval from shareholders in general meeting but within the limitation imposed by the Resolution, for such purposes as the Directors may consider to be in the interests of the Company. - (vi) The Ordinary Resolution 10 proposed in item 10 above relates to the renewal of a mandate originally approved by shareholders of the Company on 30 June 1999 and renewed by shareholders of the Company at all subsequent annual general meetings of the Company, including the previous annual general meeting held by way of electronic means on 28 April 2023 authorising the Company to purchase its own shares subject to and in accordance with the "Guidelines on Share Purchases" set out in the Appendix of the Addendum dated 5 April 2024 to shareholders of the Company (being an addendum to the notice of AGM dated 5 April 2024), the Constitution of the Company, the Act, the Listing Manual of the SGX-ST and such other laws and regulations as may for the time being be applicable.
-The source of funds to be used for the purchase or acquisition of shares including the amount of financing and its impact on the Company's financial position are set out in Sections 5 and 6 of the Addendum dated 5 April 2024.
+- (i) The Ordinary Resolution 3 proposed in item 3 above, if passed, will facilitate the payment of Directors' fees during the financial year in which the fees are incurred, that is during the financial year ending 31 December 2025.
+In the event that the amount proposed is insufficient, approval will be sought at the next annual general meeting for payments to meet the shortfall. - (ii) Detailed information pursuant to Rule 720(6) of the Listing Manual of the SGX-ST on Mr Cheong Sim Eng can be found on pages 3, 30 and 33 of the Annual Report 2024 of the Company. - (iii) Mr Chong Weng Hoe, upon re-election as a Director, shall remain as the Chairman of the Remuneration Committee and a Member of the Nominating Committee and Audit and Risk Management Committee.
+He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Detailed information pursuant to Rule 720(6) of the Listing Manual of the SGX-ST on Mr Chong Weng Hoe can be found on pages 3, 31 and 33 of the Annual Report 2024 of the Company. - (iv) The Ordinary Resolution 7 proposed in item 7 above, if passed, will empower the Directors of the Company from the date of this AGM until the next annual general meeting, to issue shares and convertible securities in the capital of the Company, without seeking any further approval from shareholders in general meeting but within the limitation imposed by the Resolution, for such purposes as the Directors may consider to be in the interests of the Company. - (v) The Ordinary Resolution 8 proposed in item 8 above relates to the renewal of a mandate originally approved by shareholders of the Company on 30 June 1999 and renewed by shareholders of the Company at all subsequent annual general meetings of the Company, including the previous annual general meeting held on 29 April 2024 authorising the Company to purchase its own shares subject to and in accordance with the "Guidelines on Share Purchases" set out in the Appendix of the Addendum dated 8 April 2025 to shareholders of the Company (being an addendum to the notice of AGM dated 8 April 2025), the Constitution of the Company, the Act, the Listing Manual of the SGX-ST and such other laws and regulations as may for the time being be applicable.
+The source of funds to be used for the purchase or acquisition of shares including the amount of financing and its impact on the Company's financial position are set out in Sections 5 and 6 of the Addendum dated 8 April 2025.